 Fountain House and the World Health Organization have established guidelines and best practices to extend and improve the quality of life for people living with mental illness to be implemented by governments and health care professionals around the world.
 On this page you can access articles and reports, as well as view upcoming and past events dealing with the subject of excess mortality in persons living with serious mental illness.

-Watch Fountain House President Kenneth J. Dudek and Dr. Shekhar Saxena, Director - Department of Mental Health and Substance Abuse at the World Health Organization, discuss our partnership, World Health Day on April 7, our Comprehensive System of Care and the Fountain House One-in-Four 5k:
+Watch Fountain House President Kenneth J. Dudek and Dr. Shekhar Saxena, Director - Department of Mental Health and Substance Abuse at the World Health Organization, discuss our partnership, World Health Day, our Comprehensive System of Care and the Fountain House One-in-Four 5k:

 Healthier Longer Lives International Conference

 In November 2018, Fountain House hosted a first-of-its-kind international conference, Healthier Longer Lives for People with Serious Mental Illness, in partnership with World Health Organization Collaborating Centre for Global Mental Health at Columbia University Medical Center, Grand Challenges Canada and citiesRISE, with technical support from the World Health Organization.
 The idea for the conference emerged from Fountain House's multi-year partnership with WHO to address the crisis of excess mortality in people with serious mental illness.
 At the convening, WHO guidelines produced through the collaboration entitled, Management of physical health conditions in adults with severe mental disorders, were released.